joaquin-corchero/aws-developer-getting-started/02-EC2-VPC.md

 - Create a VPC from the Services menu (includes creation of a Subnet)
 - Go to the Route Table for the PVC created, create a new route with Destination 0.0.0.0/0 this creates a route to let outgoing traffic get to the outside world.
 - Create Subnet with different IPV4, if first one was 10.0.0.0/24 new one will be 10.0.1.0/24 so we get another 255 IP addresses.

+### EC2 (Elastic Cloud Compute)
+Virtual machine service that runs software of your choice.
+AMI: operatinc system + software installed on EC2 marketplace.

+#### Creating an EC2 instance
+Follow the wizard, adding settings so the instance can be accessed through http on the correct port.